Skip to main content

 New investments in the Budget 2024-25

-• Invested in over $160 million targeted to women health, including to introduce Medicare Benefits Schedule (MBS) items for longer consultations for patients with complex gynaecological conditions (such as suspected endometriosis), a review of the MBS items used for long-acting reversible contraceptive insertion and removal by MBS Review Advisory Committee (MRAC) and a review of gendered differences in MBS items for diagnostic imaging services; to support the National Aboriginal Community Controlled Health Organisation to provide free period products, support for women and their families who have suffered miscarriage and pregnancy loss, and to develop strategies in participating maternity services and First Nations communities to prevent preterm and early term birth; for monitoring the National Stillbirth Action and Implementation Plan 2020-2030, and the continued delivery of the Every Moment Matters awareness campaign to reduce rates of fetal alcohol spectrum disorder; or the Australian Institute of Health and Welfare to develop a dataset on sexual and reproductive health, and miscarriage data scoping study; and funding for a national audit of early pregnancy assessment service clinics; to develop an interactive contraception decision making tool to support placements for health professionals to undertake an accredited Managing Menopause course, and training for long-acting reversible contraceptives, and expand indemnity insurance for privately practicing midwives; by adding abemaciclib (Verzenio®), to treat early breast cancer, to the Pharmaceutical Benefits Scheme (PBS).
+• Invested over $160 million in women’s health including: introducing MBS items for longer consultations for patients with complex gynaecological conditions (such as suspected endometriosis); a review of the MBS items used for long-acting reversible contraceptive insertion and removal and a review of gendered differences in MBS items for diagnostic imaging services by the MBS Review Advisory Committee (MRAC); supporting the National Aboriginal Community Controlled Health Organisation to provide free period products, support for women and their families who have suffered miscarriage and pregnancy loss, and develop strategies in participating maternity services and Aboriginal and Torres Strait Islander communities to prevent preterm and early term birth; monitoring the National Stillbirth Action and Implementation Plan 2020-2030 and the continued delivery of the Every Moment Matters awareness campaign to reduce rates of fetal alcohol spectrum disorder; supporting the Australian Institute of Health and Welfare to develop a dataset on sexual and reproductive health, and a miscarriage data scoping study; funding a national audit of early pregnancy assessment service clinics; developing an interactive contraception decision making tool to support placements for health professionals to undertake an accredited Managing Menopause course; training for health professionals on long-acting reversible contraceptives; expanding indemnity insurance for privately practicing midwives; and adding abemaciclib (Verzenio®) to treat early breast cancer to the PBS.

-• Bolstered high quality and tailored maternity care through funding to implement the remaining recommendations from the MBS Review Taskforce – Participating Midwives Report, to promote flexible, high quality and tailored maternity care.
+• Bolstered high quality and tailored maternity care through funding to implement the remaining recommendations from the MBS Review Taskforce Participating Midwives Reference Group Report to promote flexible, high quality and tailored maternity care.

 • Invested in research into women’s health priorities including menopause, pregnancy loss and infertility through the updated Medical Research Future Fund 10-year Investment Plan.